Theory of Mind: Speech Therapy Guide

 Stories to analyze thoughts and intentions.

 Yes, with explicit and repeated teaching.
-People with ASD can learn to cognitively "compensate" even if it's not intuitive.
+Individuals with ASD can learn to "compensate" cognitively even if it is not intuitive.
 Explicit learning of social rules and cues to look for helps.